-Interfacing module is straight forward – it comes with only four pins.
-Two of them are power (VCC and GND), one pin is Trigger pin and one Echo pin.
-The hard work of transmitting and receiving signals is done by module itself.
-In order to perform basic measurement send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
-Once raising edge is detected start microcontroller counter and wait for falling edge on Echo pin.
-Pulse on Echo is the time between transmit and receive signals.
-Having time delay you can calculate the distance from obstacle by formula above.
+The interfacing module is straightforward – it comes with only four pins.
+Two of them are power (VCC and GND), one pin is Trigger pin, and one Echo pin.
+The module itself does the hard work of transmitting and receiving signals.
+To perform the primary measurement, send at least 10us pulse to Trigger pin and wait for rising edge signal on Echo pin.
+Once raising edge is detected, start microcontroller counter and wait for a falling edge on Echo pin.
+Pulse on the Echo is the time between transmitting and receiving signals.
+Having time delay, you can calculate the distance from the obstacle by the formula above.

 Running HC-SR04 with Arduino and LCD keypad shield

-Let’s build a prototype using Arduino, LCD keypad shield and HC-SR04.
+Let’s build a prototype using Arduino, LCD keypad shield, and HC-SR04.
 The distance will be displayed on LCD.
-We will use a button to implement couple different functionalities.
-Also it will be interesting to see how accurate the measured distance is comparing with tape meter.
-LCD keypad shield is connected to Arduino as reviewed previously here.
+We will use a button to implement couple of different functionalities.
+Also, it will be interesting to see how accurate the measured distance is compared with tape meter.
+LCD keypad shield is connected to Arduino, as reviewed previously here.
 So it occupies pins 8, 9, 4, 5, 6, 7, 10 (backlight) and analog 0 for buttons.
-So we are left with 1 to 5 analog pins and 0, 1, 2, 3, 11, 12, 13 digital.
+So we are left with 1 to 5 analog pins and 0, 1, 2, 3, 11, 12, and 13 digital.
 We will leave 0 and 1 digital pins for serial output and use digital pin 2 for HC-SR04 trigger and digital 3 for Echo.
-Also we need to connect VCC and GND.
+Also, we need to connect VCC and GND.

-Additionally we want to monitor environment temperature to calculate sound speed in order to achieve better accuracy.
-So for this we are going to use DS18D20 where sense pin is connected to A1 pin of Arduino pulled up to VCC with 4.7k resistor.
+Additionally, we want to monitor environment temperature to calculate sound speed in order to achieve better accuracy.
+So for this, we will use DS18D20, where sense pin is connected to A1 pin of Arduino pulled up to VCC with 4.7k resistor.

-Programming Arduino is fairly easy, especially when special libraries are used.
-First of all lets deal with temperature measurement.
-In order to read temperature value, we need two libraries: OneWire and DallasTemperature.
-Using them life become much easier as you only need to initialize temperature sensor, assign pin and read its value.
+Programming Arduino is relatively easy, mainly when special libraries are used.
+First of all, let us deal with temperature measurement.
+To read temperature values, we need two libraries: OneWire and DallasTemperature.
+Using them, life becomes much more comfortable as you only need to initialize temperature sensor, assign pin and read its value.

-Same situation is with LCD keypad.
-The LCD is controlled with standard Arduino library and no additional libraries are required.
-If you need to work with buttons that are read with single analog pin, then you should get LCDKeypad.zip library which makes key reading more robust.
-We are not going to analyze them more deeply, the working is obvious in source code.
+The same situation is with LCD keypads.
+The LCD is controlled with standard Arduino library, and no additional libraries are required.
+If you need to work with buttons that are read with a single analog pin, then you should get LCDKeypad.zip library which makes fundamental reading more robust.
+We will not analyze them more deeply, and the working is evident in the source code.

 We have used temperature to calculate sound speed in the air.
 A simple empirical formula is used to get speed values in cm/us:

-Let’s pay a bit attention on how we can read distance out of HC-SR04 sensor.
+Let’s pay a bit attention to how we can read distance out of HC-SR04 sensor.
 We have assigned Arduino pin 2 for Trigger and pin 3 for Echo signals.
-So first of all we need to get pulse time information which indicates the duration of ultrasonic pulse flight and return.
-There is a simple routine to trigger sensor and get time value in microseconds:
+So, first of all, we need to get pulse time information which indicates the duration of ultrasonic pulse flight and return.
+There is a simple routine to trigger the sensor and get time value in microseconds:

 digitalWrite(Trigger, LOW); delayMicroseconds(5); digitalWrite(Trigger, HIGH); delayMicroseconds(10); digitalWrite(Trigger, LOW);

-First of all we give short 5us LOW pulse before sending clean high pulse.
+First of all, we give short 5us LOW pulse before sending a clean high pulse.
 High trigger pulse needs to be at least 10us.
-When trigger pulse drops LOW, sensor sends eight 40kHz square pulses.
-At same time Echo pin becomes HIGH until bounced back signals are received.
-Arduino needs to capture the duration of HIGH state of Echo pin.
-Luckily Arduino comes with handy function
+When trigger pulse drops LOW, the sensor sends eight 40kHz square pulses.
+At same time Echo pin becomes HIGH until bounced-back signals are received.
+Arduino needs to capture the duration of the HIGH state of Echo pin.
+Luckily Arduino comes with the handy function

 pulselength = pulseIn(Echo, HIGH); //microseconds